 - 1. Navy polo style shirt with button placket, short or long sleeves. - 2.
 Shirt must be tucked in. - 3.
 Navy crewneck sweatshirt (no hood), plain or with St. Mary logo.
 A navy polo shirt must be worn underneath with the collar visible. - 4.
 Fleece vests and jackets (same style as offered by Screen Masters) are allowed. - 5.
 Long sleeved shirts are not to be worn under short sleeved uniform shirts. - 6.
-Middle School students may wear a modified uniform shirt, please see principal for sample.
+Middle School students may wear a modified uniform, please see Lands' End for options.